 Here is a close-up view of the back of the middle piece of the western façade.
 I just love the St. James statue in the middle, with his pilgrim's staff, cloak and travelers cap.

-Another vantage point of the central over the crossing of the cathedral, below.
-You can really see how much in need it is of a restoration.
+Another vantage point of the central tower over the crossing of the cathedral, below.
+You can really see how much in need it was of a restoration in 2015.
 Look closely and see the white and green lichen as well as plants growing right out of the building!
 The moisture in Galicia is sufficient for this growth on the walls.
-The need for restoration of this grand cathedral was never more noticeable than on this rooftop tour.

 As we walked around the roof, there was a place where you could peer over the balustrade and look down on the Plaza de Platerías.
 What a lovely bird's eye view!
 I felt very special being here, and I couldn't imagine why more folks didn't take this rooftop tour?